CharliesPants/Interview-Site/README.md

 # Interview-Site

+Assuming python and django are currently installed on the machine.

 Navigate to the directory of a django project  and activate an instance of django or you could install the IntProj directory I included or use your own.

 Run the following